matthieuSolente/email-darkmode/README.md

 </style>
 ```

-#### Using Data Attributes to Fix Borders in Dark Mode in outlook.com and the Outlook Apps for iOS/Android
+#### Using Data Attributes to Fix Borders in Dark Mode

+>This work on
+- :heavy_check_mark: outlook.com
+- :heavy_check_mark: Outlook Apps for iOS
+- :heavy_check_mark: Outlook Apps for Android

 In the code